pzavolinsky/bauxite/README.md

     test purchase_something.bxt
     # more tests here...

-Note the `--csv-summary` option in the configuration above.
-That option generates a single-line CSV file ideal to feed into the `Plot` Jenkins plugin.
-I won't go into the details of configuring the Plot plugin, but instead here is a fragment of a possible Jenkins `config.xml` plotting the Bauxite test results:
+Note the `--jenkins` option in the configuration above.
+That option sets the default configuration arguments for Jenkins integration.
+For more details on the `bauxite` command-line arguments refer to the [RDoc documentation](http://pzavolinsky.github.io/bauxite/Bauxite/Application.html).

+I won't go into the details of configuring the Jenkins publishing plugins to print Bauxite test results, but instead here is a fragment of a possible Jenkins `config.xml`:

     <publishers>
       ...